Canva vs Figma: A Direct Comparison for Business Users

 The Quick Answer: Who Should Use What

-Use Canva if:
+Use the simpler one if:

-Use Figma if:
+Use the complex one if:

 Still not sure?
-Keep reading for the details.
+Keep reading.

 Pricing Comparison: What You'll Actually Pay